 You might notice that an unfortunate number of Dirty Dozen items are also on our Everyday Super Foods list.
 That always makes me sad, but it also gives me more motivation to try to find it in my budget to purchase this stuff often, and purchase it organic when possible.
 When I can’t, I trust in the promise of my meal blessing and continue to do the best I can.

-The Clean Fifteen Produce List
+What’s on the Clean Fifteen Produce List?

 As with the Dirty Dozen, the Clean Fifteen list changes every year.
 You’ll find the most current version here, and the following is a list of items that tend to stay on this list from year to year.

 - Frozen sweet peas

 - Cabbage (I’m thrilled with this inclusion.
 Cabbage is super helpful and versatile when trying to eat plenty of veggies on a budget.)

 One major caveat on this list, that the EWG also acknowledges: buying organic ensures non-GMO (genetically modified) status.
 Sweet corn is sometimes (often?) genetically modified.
 If GMOs are on your “X” list, you’ll want to ignore the fact that corn is on the clean 15 and seek out organic anyway…but it’s hard to find!